-Contraindications (& Medication Mixing)
+Contraindications (& Medication Mixing):

 What are "Contraindication"?

-With this in mind I have added a "Contradindications" section under many explanations of each medication/treatment on page 2 and page 3 of this article.
+With this in mind I have added a "Contradindications" section under many explanations of each medication treatment on page 2 and page 3 of this article.

-As well, the mix of medication and volume depends on the disease you are trying to treat, and the inhabitants of your tank.
+Knowing some of these contraindications will help determine whether it is advisable or at all safe to mix certain medications or chemical treatments.
+As well, the mix of medication and volume depends on the disease you are trying to treat and the inhabitants of your tank.

 Here are some examples of medications that can or cannot be mixed:

-Food Delivery of Medications;
+Food Delivery of Medications: